 What Are Dreadlocks?

-Dreadlocks, sometimes referred to as dreads or locks, are basically matted ropes of hair that will form naturally if you neglect them.
-However, they can also be formed on purpose through various methods that allow you to control their shape and make them very attractive.
-There are several methods that can be used to achieve this, and that is exactly what I will review on this website.
+Dreadlocks, sometimes referred to as dreads, dreadlocks, or locs, are basically matted ropes of hair that can be formed in various ways.
+They can be formed by neglect, yes, but also on purpose through various methods that allow you to control their shape.
+There are several methods that can be used to achieve this.

-There are plenty of misconceptions about this beautiful hairstyle.
+There are plenty of misconceptions out there about this beautiful hairstyle.
 One of the most common questions I get is, “How do you wash them?” or, even better, “Can you wash them?”
+(I usually have to take a deep breath before I answer and try not to roll my eyes).
 There is the common rumor that having dreads means no longer being obligated to wash your hair, and that this dirty hair is what causes dreadlocks.
-While it is true that neglect can cause dreadlocks, and it may be true that neglecting dirty hair will also cause dreads to form, it’s a well known fact among the dreadlock community that clean hair coupled with a locking technique causes dreads to form faster.
+While it is true that neglect is one way to form dreadlocks, and it may also be true that neglecting dirty hair can also cause dreads to form, it’s a well known fact among the dreadlock community that clean hair coupled with a proper locking technique causes dreads to form faster

 Not Even Google Got It Right

-For kicks, I Googled the phrase “what are dreadlocks?” just to see what they would say.
+For kicks, I Googled the phrase “what are dreadlocks?” just to see what would come up.
 Check out this screenshot of the definition that popped up before the normal search results.
-It’s at the top of the page.
+As of January 2020, it sits smack dab at the top of the page.

 A Dreadlock Is Not a Braid

 Dreadlocks are more awesome than braids, my friend.
-I’ve had Black people come up to me and ask me how long it took to “put my braids in.”
+I’ve had Black people come up to me and ask me how long it took to “put my braids in” and if it’s “all mine.”
 Really?
-Because I’m Black, I assume all lovely Black people know that, for the most part, our hair naturally wants to do this.
+Because I’m Black, I assume all lovely Black people know the difference between braids and dreadlocks.
 No weave necessary.
-After I pick my jaw up from the floor, and politely inform them that my hair is not braided, but locked, and that it is indeed all mine.
-Braids can be used as a stepping stone to getting your hair to dreadlock , but a braid is not a dreadlock.
+After I pick my jaw up from the floor, I politely inform them that my hair is not braided, but dreadlocked, and that it is indeed all mine.
+Braids can be used as a stepping stone to getting your hair to dreadlock (albeit inefficient), but a braid is not a dreadlock.

 Dreadlocks Are Simply Awesome